 Her practice engages with the electromagnetic spectrum and telecommunication networks as artistic material, social habitat, and political landscape.
 With a focus on radioart and computer networking, she researches and develops artworks as educational tools and workshops that demystify computer networking and radio technology.

 She also organizes the Radical Networks conference in New York and Berlin, a community event and arts festival for social justice activations, critical investigations, and creative experiments in telecommunications.

 What is "The Cloud"?
-This thing that all of our lives are stored on, that all of our devices phone home to whenever we open the laptop lid, switch on our mobile, or strap on our "smart watch"?
+That thing which all of our lives are stored on, all of our devices phone home to whenever we open the laptop lid, switch on our mobile, or strap on our "smart watch"?
 For people who are not network engineers, it can be hard finding the entry point into understanding the Internet, and where and how to start breaking this black box down into its components.